How to watch Esports World Cup 2026: full guide

 Where to watch: regional co-streams

-The EWC operates global broadcasts in English plus regional co-streams in major languages.
-With no live matches today, the broadcast picture matters most for the main event from July 6 onward.
-Expect the regular EWC broadcast slate: a global English feed on the official Esports World Cup channels, plus language-specific feeds for the major rights regions including French, Spanish, Portuguese, German, Japanese, Korean, Chinese, and Arabic, with the French feed gaining first-party prominence given the Paris host city.
-With Paris hosting, French co-stream production is expected to expand for the LoL, Valorant, Rocket League, and Rainbow Six Siege brackets.
-Match VODs and final standings from the closed regional qualifiers sit on the official broadcasters' YouTube archives and on the per-event Liquipedia pages.
+The EWC operates a global English broadcast plus regional co-streams in the major languages.
+Today's live PUBG Grand Finals, TFT playoffs, EA Sports FC 26 league games, and Mobile Legends group matches stream across the official Esports World Cup channels and each game's own channels, with multiple simultaneous feeds so parallel matches do not clash.
+Expect language-specific feeds in French, Spanish, Portuguese, German, Japanese, Korean, Chinese, and Arabic, with the French feed gaining first-party prominence given the Paris host city.
+Match VODs and final standings sit on the official broadcasters' YouTube archives and on the per-event Liquipedia pages.

 Storylines to track